BenjaminDerProgrammierer/webontour/README.md

 - Clone the repository
 - Install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) if you haven't already.
 - Use `./generate-secrets.sh` to generate passwords for your environment variables.
-- Check the `.env` file for the required environment variables.
+Check the `.env` file for the required environment variables.
 (See [below](#environment-variables))
-- Run `docker compose -f docker-compose.dev.yml up` to start the development server.
-- Use `docker compose up -d` instead to start the production server.
+- Run `docker compose -f docker-compose.dev.yml up` to start the development server or `docker compose up -d` instead for the production server.

 ## Changelog